Visit the Coney Island History Project under the Wonder Wheel!

 Visitors to the exhibition center are invited to take free souvenir photos with Coney Island's only original Steeplechase horse, from the legendary ride that gave Steeplechase Park its name, and the iconic Cyclops head from Deno's Wonder Wheel Park's Spook-A-Rama, Coney Island's oldest dark ride.
 Among the treasures on display at the Coney Island History Project’s exhibit center this season is Coney Island’s oldest surviving artifact from the dawn of the “World’s Playground.”
 The 1823 Toll House sign dates back to the days when the toll for a horse and rider to “the Island” was 5 cents!
 Today, the nearly two century old sign is often described as Coney Island's "first admission ticket."

 The Coney Island History Project exhibition center is located on West 12th Street at the entrance to Deno's Wonder Wheel Park, just a few steps off the Boardwalk.
 View historic artifacts, photographs, maps, ephemera and films of Coney Island's colorful past.
-The History Project is open weekends and holidays from Memorial Day Weekend through Labor Day from 1-7pm.
+In 2024 the History Project is open weekends and holidays from Memorial Day Weekend through the end of October, weather permitting.
+Hours are 1-7pm in September and 1-6pm in October.
 Admission is free of charge.

 2024 Exhibition Center Season Hours